Amaravati, Palnadu district

-Amaravathi or Amaravati is a village located on the banks of the Krishna River in the Palnadu district of Andhra Pradesh, India.
-It was built by zamindar Vasireddy Venkatadri Nayudu in late 18th century on the site of the ancient Saatavahana capital Dhanyakataka.
+Amaravati is a village located on the banks of the Krishna River in the Palnadu district of Andhra Pradesh, India.
+It was built by zamindar Vasireddy Venkatadri Nayudu in late 18th century adjacent to the ancient site of the Satavahana capital Dhanyakataka.

-Amaravathi serves as the administrative centre of Amaravathi mandal and lies within the Andhra Pradesh Capital Region.
-Known for its cultural heritage, Amaravathi lends its name to the state's newly planned capital, Amaravati, located 35 kilometres to the east in Guntur district.
-Amaravathi is notable for its prominent place in both Hindu and Buddhist traditions.
+Amaravati serves as the administrative centre of Amaravati mandal and lies within the Andhra Pradesh Capital Region.
+Known for its cultural heritage, Amaravati lends its name to the state's newly planned capital, Amaravati, located 35 kilometres to the east in Guntur district.
+Amaravati is notable for its prominent place in both Hindu and Buddhist traditions.

 The place is named after the Amareswara Temple, one of the Pancharama Kshetras, significant Hindu temples dedicated to Lord Siva.
 It is also home to the ancient Amaravati Stupa, a Buddhist monument from the 2nd century BCE to the 3rd century CE.
 This stupa, now under the protection of the Archaeological Survey of India, exemplifies the Amaravati School of Art, a style that had a lasting influence on Buddhist art throughout South and Southeast Asia.
 Designated as one of India's centrally protected Monuments of National Importance, the stupa and its surrounding ruins hold great cultural value.

-Amaravathi is located near Dhanyakataka (modern Dharanikota), which once served as the capital of the Satavahana dynasty.
-Key landmarks in Amaravathi also include the Amaravathi Heritage Centre and Museum, which preserves artifacts from its ancient past, and the Dhyana Buddha statue, a prominent modern sculpture representing the village's Buddhist heritage.
+Amaravati is located near Dhanyakataka (modern Dharanikota), which once served as the capital of the Satavahana dynasty.
+Key landmarks in Amaravati also include the Amaravati Heritage Centre and Museum, which preserves artifacts from its ancient past, and the Dhyana Buddha statue, a prominent modern sculpture representing the village's Buddhist heritage.
 The village, with a population of around 13,400 as per the 2011 census, is also recognized under the Heritage City Development and Augmentation Yojana (HRIDAY) scheme for heritage conservation and development.

 Toponymy

-The name Amaravathi translates to "The Abode of Immortals."
+The name Amaravati translates to "The Abode of Immortals."
 The place is named after the Amareswara Temple, one of the Pancharama Kshetras, significant Hindu temples dedicated to Lord Siva.